huntfx/supercache/README.md

 # supercache
 Easy to use and intuitive caching for functions and methods.

-Supercache has been designed to work as a decorator where it can be quickly added to any number of functions, while still allowing for the fine tuning of settings on an individual basis.
+Supercache has been designed to work as a conveniance decorator, to provide almost instant repeat executions for any decorated function.
+Each decorator can be given unique settings, such as which parameters to generate a unique key with, and how long the cache should exist for.

+Please note that using the decorator does add some overhead (roughly 1 second per 40,000 executions) as it was designed for conveniance and stability over performance.
+It's possible that caching a very simple function could result in worse performance.

 ## Installation
     pip install supercache

 ## Usage